Leoz3r/YTProgrammingLesson101/README.md

 # YTProgrammingLesson101

-• This repository is a programming tutorial (and for myself).
+• This repository is a programming tutorial (primarily for myself).

 • The code I type is directly from YouTube videos that might help some people save time. (basically like a textbook)